Competitive caching with machine learned advice: Online Algorithms with Machine Learned Advice

 \section{Online Algorithms with Machine Learned Advice}

-In this section, we introduce a general framework for combining online algorithms with machine learning predictions, which we term \emph{Online with Machine Learned Advice} model (OMLA).
-Before introducing the model, we review some basic notions from machine learning and online algorithms.
+In this section, we introduce a general framework for combining online algorithms with machine learning predictions, which we term \emph{Online with Machine Learned Advice} framework (OMLA).
+Before introducing the framework, we review some basic notions from machine learning and online algorithms.